 When you were a child, did you hear stories from parents or grandparents about Christmas during the Depression?
-They talked about how hard it was, and how, if they simply received an orange, they were ecstatic.
-With hard times upon us, you’ll hear from a woman who grew up on a sharecropper’s farm.
-Don’t miss the memories on a "Best of" edition of Chris Fabry Live.
+Maybe they talked about how hard it was, and how, if they simply received an orange, they were ecstatic.
+Hear a "Best of" broadcast with a woman who grew up on a sharecropper’s farm.
+Plus, hear from a familiar Moody Radio host!
+Don’t miss the memories on Chris Fabry Live.

 Dr. Gary Chapman is a well-known marriage counselor and director of marriage seminars.
 He has written more than 40 books including the #1 New York Times Best Seller, The Five Love Languages.
 Chapman is a graduate of Moody Bible Institute and holds B.A. and M.A. degrees in anthropology from Wheaton College and Wake Forest University, respectively.
 He has received M.R.E. and Ph.D. degrees from Southwestern Baptist Theological Seminary and taken postgraduate work at the University of North Carolina and Duke University.

 Shortly after their marriage in 1953, John L. and Lenora McWilliams moved from their love nest in the country to the small hometown of Prescott., Ark.
 John worked every day except Sunday at the local lumber company and she was home doing what she loved best--raising their children.
 They all developed a longing to return to their roots in the dirt.
 In 1962 they built a home on the farm where John L. was born and raised.
 They moved into it in November of the same year and unlike sharecroppers, they have not moved again.
 They anticipate only one more move--when the great trumpet sounds!